-Pedernales Electric Cooperative is a program of Community Action, Inc. of Central Texas that provides help to residents of Hays, Caldwell, and Blanco Counties.
+Pedernales Electric Cooperative is a program of Central Texas Community Action Agencies.
+The programs provide help to residents of Hays, Caldwell, and Blanco Counties.
 Eligible clients need to be at or below 250% of the Federal government Poverty Income Guidelines in order to meet needed requirements for program enrollment It is founded by PEC.

 The organization uses a Household Priority Rating Form to screen and help determine who can apply.
 It is only for those applicants who do not already meet the established eligibility criteria for the CEAP program indicated above.
 Electric use payment assistance is included in the service.
 The application is required for assistance and the maximum amount is about $500 annually per household, as funding allows.
 The program’s application period starts in January and ends in December each year.

 Central Texas Primary Health Care provides free or reduced priced medical care services for low-income men and women.
 The applicant need to have a family income that is 25% to 150% of the Federal Poverty Level.
 Services include limited prescriptions, medical visits limited dental care, free health screening, monitoring of blood pressure and blood sugar, health risk profile, referral services and preventive health education.